fnm04-sh/tablet-mode-script/README.md

 ## What is this?
 This is a small script that allows you to enable tablet mode for any WoA Devices

+## How to use?
+Just open the script and use

 ## ⚠️ Warning
 Bet at your own peril and risk, I am not responsible if something breaks or something goes wrong